Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Size Propagation

 By default, `Viewport` will disregard the size of its child and simply allocate an area based only on the properties of the `Viewport` itself.
-This behavior can be overridden by setting the viewports **size propagation**
+This behavior can be overridden by setting the viewports **size propagation**.

 If [`set_propagate_natural_height!`](@ref) is set to true, the viewports height will be equal the height of its child.
 Conversely, [`set_propagate_natural_width!`](@ref) does the same for the childs width.